We’ll be giving concerts again as soon as we can – join us!

 In August, government guidance was finally updated to permit amateur music groups to meet again.
-We began rehearsing in COVID-secure conditions at St Paul’s Church, Hammersmith at the end of September, after a break of seven months.
+Shortly afterwards, we began rehearsing in Covid-secure conditions at St Paul’s Church, Hammersmith, after a break of seven months.

 That first rehearsal was an emotional evening for many of us.
 Our guest leader Matt Bain wrote a wonderful article about our return, which was published in The Strad.